styled-components/webstorm-styled-components/README.md

 <img src="https://blog.jetbrains.com/webstorm/files/2017/09/ws-st-comp-js-completion.png" width=680>

-- Cmd/Ctrl-click on the JavaScript symbol to do to its definition
+- Cmd/Ctrl-click on the JavaScript symbol to go to its definition

 # Limitations
 - The plugin only works with the JetBrains IDEs version 2017.2 or above.